kstenerud/concise-encoding/cbe-specification.md

 ### Typed Array

 A typed array encodes an array of values of a fixed type and size.
-The advantage of arrays is that the values are all adjacent to each other in the stream, so that large amounts of data can be easily copied from internal structures in your program, and read from the stream using zero-copy semantics.
+With arrays, the values are all adjacent to each other in the stream, allowing large amounts of data to be easily copied between the stream and your internal structures.

 Fixed width types boolean, signed/unsigned integer (8-64 bit), binary float (16-64 bit), and UUID can be stored in typed arrays.
 For other types, use a [list](#list).